jpnski/flowkey-linux/README.md

 Forked from [agr77one/Fastflow](https://github.com/agr77one/Fastflow).

+(Ported most of the app, didn't like the hotkeys in practice, stripped down to just the LLM chat)

 ## Features

 - **Streaming TUI chat** - Chat with the local model from a terminal UI with configurable slash commands (grammar, summarize, explain, prompt).